open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 #### Disadvantages

 * Intermediate issues like network or feature flag service errors may lead to unexpected flag evaluation behavior.
-* Another functional disadvantage is that intermediate issue like network or feature flags service error during microservice initialization is handled by not evaluating to the expected feature flag value.
 * Performance and resources usage: each operation like feature flag evaluation causing network traffic.
     * Slow compared to alternative architectures.
     * High load on network traffic.